HKA07/skiftiGuide/docs/usage.rst

       skifti <- fread("/path/to/text/file", header = FALSE, skip = 8)

-(The first few lines in text file will have metadata that we don’t need, hence skip = 8).
+(The first few lines in the text file will have metadata that we don’t need, hence skip = 8).
    ::

       colnames(skifti) <- c("SubjectID", paste0("V", 1:(ncol(skifti)-1)))

 The tabular data should look like this:

 .. image:: fig_usage_4.png

 The picture does not display all the columns; there will be many.
 The V1, V2, V3... are the